lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 Down in my `if __name__ == '__main__':` I assigned `top_artist_top_tracks = audio_features_all_favs()` I found that running this section
 of code took quite a while so to manage my runtime I copied it all over to a .json file `all_fav_song_features`.
 `
-## Black Box Abstractions
+## A Small Side of FPS - Functional Programming Snobbery

 This next part can get a little complex if you aren't well acquainted with Functional Programming concepts so to introduce these paradigms we are going to take a little break and step away from our Polyjamoury code for just one moment.
+If you are already familiar with `filter` and `partial` than please feel free to skip down to the ___ section.

-As tempted as I am to explore all the different nuances between Procedural/Imperative and Functional Programming ideologies, that is not the focus of this article.
+Alright folks, as tempted as I am to explore all the different nuances between Procedural/Imperative and Functional Programming ideologies, that is not the focus of this article.
 For my intents and purposes I am just going to review a couple of key concepts that may help you digest the next section of code.
 If you are intrigued by what you see here, I encourage you to read [SICP](https://mitpress.mit.edu/sites/default/files/sicp/index.html)
 (affectionately known as 'The Wizard Book) and watch [this](https://www.youtube.com/watch?v=2Op3QLzMgSY&list=PL8FE88AA54363BC46)